icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": " The value for the JSON name value is not a syntactically valid vcardArray."
 }
 ```
-7. If the JSON name _roles_ exists, the value shall pass the test Roles validation [stdRdapRolesValidation] defined in this document.
+7. If the JSON name _roles_ exists, the value shall pass the test Roles validation [[stdRdapRolesValidation]][id-stdRdapRolesValidation] defined in this document.
 ``` json
 {
   "code": -12306,